-This line-up was stable for about 9 months during which time they played for anyone who would have them.
-Only one problem, they had no transport forcing them to travel everywhere by public transport bus (all gear under the stairs), Taxi, (one visit and they wouldn't come again because of all the gear), and work colleagues.
+During their 9 months together they played for anyone who would have them.
+Only one problem, they had no transport forcing them to travel everywhere by bus (all gear under the stairs) Taxi, (one visit and they wouldn't come again because of all the gear), and work colleagues.

 On one occasion the gear had to be pushed in an old pram from Hollington to Westfield, a distance of about 3 miles.
 There's dedication for you!

-Talking of dedication, The Confederates benefited from loads of support from the crowds from the Hollington area.
+Talking of dedication, The Confederates benefited from a good deal of support from the Hollington fans.
 As the lads didn't have transport in the early days, they hired coaches and sold tickets to get them to all the outlying villiage gigs - there's enterprise for you.